Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Model Predictive Shielding

-\begin{remark} \rm Note that our algorithm has to perform the check \textsc{IsRecoverable} on every step.
-While the complexity of this computation is linear in $T$, it nevertheless adds overhead compared to simply using $\hat{\pi}$.
-To handle this issue, we can safely add a time out, and have \textsc{IsRecoverable} return false if it runs out of time (i.e., default to using the backup policy). \end{remark}
+\begin{remark} \rm The running time of our algorithm on each step is $O(N)$ due to the call to \textsc{IsRecoverable} (assuming $\hat{\pi}$ and $\pi_{\text{backup}}$ run in constant time).
+We believe this overhead is reasonable in many settings; if necessary, we can safely add a time out, and have \textsc{IsRecoverable} return false if it runs out of time. \end{remark}